Leila Grey: All Elite Wrestling (2021–present)

 She made her All Elite Wrestling (AEW) debut on March 3, 2021, losing to Tay Conti on AEW Dark.
 On March 10, she made her AEW Dark: Elevation debut, losing to Diamante.
 On March 4, 2022, she made her television debut on AEW Rampage, losing to Serena Deeb.
 On June 29, following a loss to Jade Cargill on AEW Dynamite, Grey turned heel and aligned herself with Cargill, becoming one of The Baddies.
 The Baddies were quietly disbanded in mid-2023 as Cargill departed the promotion.

 In August 2024, Grey was repackaged as the "Flight Attendant" of Top Flight (Darius and Dante Martin, alongside Action Andretti), working as their valet and manager while dressed in air hostess attire.
 The group appeared together in both Ring of Honor and All Elite Wrestling.
-In July 2025, Top Flight formed an alliance with Christopher Daniels and Scorpio Sky, known as "Sky Flight".
+In July 2025, Top Flight formed an alliance with Christopher Daniels and Scorpio Sky, known as "SkyFlight".
+In December 2025, Grey announced that she had suffered a torn ACL during an AEW TBS Championship against Mercedes Moné, rending her out indefinitely.